 Skye is a Broad-winged Hawk that came to Christine’s Critters as a nestling in July 2015 from Litchfield County.

-A homeowner hired a tree service to cut down some trees, and one of the trees was Skye’s nest tree.
+A homeowner cut down some trees, and one of the trees was Skye’s nest tree.

 The hawk plunged 60-90 feet directly onto the pavement suffering a fractured hip.